Belfast School Of Theology

 When not teaching at BST, he works at Jubilee Farm near Larne, does a range of research projects, and builds a home with his family in Whitehead, Co.
 Antrim.

-DR ANDREW MULLAN
+REV DR ANDREW CAMPBELL